isomerpages/mci-egazette/index.md

 sections:
   - hero:
       background: /images/hero banner.png
+      subtitle:
-      subtitle: The official publication of the Government of Singapore’s Notices and Parliamentary Acts/Bills
+        The official publication of the Government of Singapore’s Notices and Parliamentary Acts/Bills
-      title: This is a beta site
+      title: This is a beta site hehe
       button: Search e-gazette
       url: /egazette-search/
       key_highlights: